Skip to content

 Common Mistakes to Avoid with Your Kitchen Utensils

-Your kitchen tools are valuable investments that deserve to be properly maintained to extend their life and maintain their effectiveness.
-Unfortunately, some common mistakes can damage your kitchen tools, reducing their performance and durability.
+Your kitchen utensils are valuable investments that deserve proper care to extend their lifespan and maintain their effectiveness.
+Unfortunately, some common mistakes can damage your kitchen tools, particularly their performance and durability.
 Discover our tips to avoid the most common kitchen mistakes.

 Overheating pots and pans

 One of the most common mistakes is overheating pots and pans.
-Overheating can damage the non-stick coating, cause the utensil to warp and even alter the taste of the food.
+Overheating can damage the non-stick coating, cause the cookware to warp, and even alter the taste of the food.

 How to avoid it?

 Use medium to low heat for everyday cooking.
-Most cookware, especially those with nonstick coatings, do not need high heat to cook food thoroughly.
+Most cookware, especially nonstick cookware, doesn't require high heat to cook food thoroughly.

 Using metal utensils on non-stick coatings